telenornms/skogul/README.rst

 There is little "exotic" about Skogul hacking, so the following sections are aimed mostly at people who are unfamiliar with Go.

+The first place to start is the top-level ``doc.go`` documentation, aimed at developers.

 .. note::

    The majority of all documentation is kept in godoc source comments, and available either in the code directly, through ``go doc github.com/KristianLyng/skogul`` or  through the web, at